Skip to main content

 Canary and shadow deployment

-We implement staged rollout that validates a new model version against a small percentage of real traffic before full promotion.
-Shadow mode runs the new model alongside production without affecting users — generating evaluation data before any traffic switches.
+We implement staged rollout that routes a configurable percentage of real traffic to a new model version before full promotion.
+Shadow mode runs the candidate model in parallel with production — logging predictions without affecting users — so you accumulate real-distribution evaluation data before any traffic shifts.
+This eliminates the guesswork in model promotion decisions.

 Statistical drift monitoring

-KS test and Population Stability Index on input feature distributions, chi-squared on prediction class distributions.
-Statistical drift triggers review before users observe degradation.
-Reactive monitoring from user complaints is too slow for production ML systems.
+We instrument KS tests and Population Stability Index on input feature distributions, plus chi-squared tests on prediction class distributions.
+Thresholds are configurable per feature based on historical variance — not one-size-fits-all defaults.
+Drift triggers automated review before degradation reaches users; waiting for complaint-driven feedback is too slow for production ML systems.

 Deliverables

-• Reproducible training pipeline with W&B or MLflow experiment tracking
+• Reproducible training pipeline with W&B or MLflow tracking

-• Model registry with documented promotion criteria and rollback procedures
+• Model registry with promotion criteria and rollback procedures

-• Drift monitoring with statistical tests and configurable alerting
+• Statistical drift monitoring with KS test and PSI alerting

 • Automated retraining pipeline with evaluation gates